ml5js/ml5-website-v01/docs/training-LSTM.md

 - If you are familiar with Docker, you can also use this  ~~[container]()~~ (soon!)

+- You can also train your model in [Paperspace](https://www.paperspace.com/), using [this tutorial](https://blog.paperspace.com/training-an-lstm-and-using-the-model-in-ml5-js/).

 ## Usage

 ### 1) Download the repository